StephenHogsten/TableTopSwap2/README.md

   - [ ] close icon menu when navigating to profile
 - [ ] default focus where it belongs
   - [ ] enter should submit for login
-- [ ] take user to the trade you just created or home (not to the game)
+- [ ] take user to the trade you just created or home (not back to the game)
 - [ ] mobile friendly
 - [ ] AddButton.js "iconButton.setKeyboardFocus is not a fn" on ESC
 - [ ] Some sort of splash page before login (use material-ui as a guide)